 This information sheet tells you about the study.
 Please take your time to read it carefully, and a member of the research team will also go through this with you.
 Then ask your doctor or nurse if anything is not clear or if you would like more information.
-If you decide to join the study and later change your mind, you will be able to stop at any time without giving a reason.
+If you decide to join the study and later you or your child change your minds, they will be able to stop at any time without giving a reason.

-If you decide not to take part in this study, you will still get your standard medical care.
+If you or your child decides not to take part in this study, they will still get their standard medical care.